[SCPA.info] [Sites] [SB] [Marco Polo]

 Marco Polo

-Updated 7/31/2024
+Updated 1/13/2026

-Google Earth [KMZ] / Current Pilot Info Version dated 7/31/2024
+Google Earth [KMZ] / Most Current Pilot Info Version dated 7/31/2024 (could use updating)

-Marco Polo Meadow straddles two 40 acre parcels owned by the USA government and is within the jurisdiction of the Los Padres National Forest (LPNF).
+Marco Polo Meadow straddles two 40 acre parcels owned by the USA government and within the jurisdiction of the Los Padres National Forest (LPNF).

-Access to Marco Polo Meadow is via a hiking trail.
-The lower 1000 yard (0.56 mile) section of trail from the trailhead up to the ridgeline is across 3 private property parcels.
-There is a stone bench atop the ridgeline that resides on the western of the 2 USA government owned (LPNF) property parcels.
-The trail from the trailhead up to the bench is marked with Santa Barbara County Park trail markers.
+The lower 1000 yard (0.56 mile) section of trail from the unmarked trailhead up to the ridgeline is across 3 private property parcels.
+There is a stone bench (build by boy scouts in 2002) atop the ridgeline that resides on the western of the 2 USA government owned (LPNF) property parcels.
+The trail up to the bench is marked with Santa Barbara County Park Department trail markers.
 The remaining 400 yard (0.22 mile) section of the trail along the ridgeline from the bench to Marco Polo Meadow is currently unmarked and routes across LPNF property.
-The marked trailhead is located at the crest of Toro Canyon Park Road with unimproved roadside parking for 4 to 6 vehicles (depending on the weather and vegetation).
 The trail is steep near the bottom but eases after the initial couple hundred yards.
+The initial 25 yard section of trail from the road is often rutted (from rain runoff) and can be more difficult to navigate.
 Elevation gain is about 250 feet vertical (from the road to the high point), but travel is mostly lateral with some up and down sections.
 Total distance from the trailhead to the meadow is about 1400 yards (just over 3/4 of a mile).
-The lower section of the hike is mostly under oak canopy.
-The ridgeline section of trail only has a few sunshade spots.
-The trail continues east from Marco Polo Meadow across the eastern of the 2 LPNF property parcels but the section east of the meadow is currently significantly overgrown.
-Historical imagery and YouTube videos indicate that section of trail was recently more utilized.
-There were some horseshoe prints along the ridgeline section of trail, but the eastern section is now too overgrown for horses.
+The lower section of the hike (from the road up to the ridgeline) is mostly under oak canopy.
+The ridgeline section of trail is along a firebreak and only has a few sunshade spots.
+The trail continues east from Marco Polo Meadow across the eastern of the 2 LPNF property parcels but the section east of the meadow is less utilized and often overgrown.
 The trail continues east across private property down to the Arroyo Pardon Creek.
 Pilots have used the overgrown eastern section of trail to hike both up and down between Marco Polo Meadow and the Arroyo Pardon Creek.
+Do not know if there is an easement to use the eastern section of trail across private property from the ridgeline down to Arroyo Pardon Creek? but county planning info indicates the ridgeline is a "trail corridor".
+The county does have an easement to use the western section of trail from the road up to the ridgeline.
+Please respect the privacy of the residential private property and strive to be discrete.

 Marco Polo Meadow and Marco Polo Launch are about 1,075 feet MSL.